Nite01/Platformer-game-2D/README.md

 - **Collectibles**: Coins scattered across the level for players to gather and boost their score.

 ## Objective
-The primary goal is to complete the level by: reaching green point
+The primary goal is to complete the level by: collect all coins and reaching green point